mattjmcnaughton/blog/content/post/this-blog-has-an-error-budget-policy.md

 a rolling cadence as we have actual usage data.
 Remember, our SLO is the
 following:

-- Availability: The proportion of successful requests, as measured from nginx logs and where any status code other than 5XX is considered successful, is > 99%.
+- Availability: The proportion of successful requests, as measured from the web server and where any status code other than 5XX is considered successful, is > 99%.
-- Latency: The proportion of sufficiently fast requests, as measured from nginx logs and where sufficiently fast is defined as < 1s, is > 99%.
+- Latency: The proportion of sufficiently fast requests, as measured from the web server and where sufficiently fast is defined as < 1s, is > 99%.

 Now, we just need to do some easy math.
 If we take `10,000 * (1 - .99)`, we get